—- Eyewitness account —-

 (pg102 of Terzani’s book lists an inventory by the University of Van Hanh, whose students collected: 1,525 carbines, 2,596 M-16s, 399 M-72s 174 M-79s and three boxes full of pistols.
 A week before we were collecting donations for refugees in flux from DaNang; student activists always collect something as it seemed).

 Private vehicles and Army Jeeps previously status symbols then turned liability (the ultimate was Ky’s handgun and jet used to court his hostess de l’air later turned spouse).
-After offloading passengers, the convoy U turned to continue its mission.
-We then became an easy mark.
+After offloading passengers, the convoy made a U turn for another load.
+We stood out like a sore thumb, an easy mark among a sea of zombie-like looters.

-Like a WWI bunker, it’s reinforced with stacked sandbags for any eventual, i.e. Storm of Steel.
+Like a WWI bunker, the barge was reinforced with stacked sandbags in all sides for any eventual scenario, i.e. Storm of Steel.
 No wonder “all quiet on the waterfront”, calm before the storm.
-Thieu’s swift and sudden withdrawal from our Highland MZ caused chain-reaction (our Lion Dance lost its head).
+Thieu’s swift and sudden withdrawal from Vietnam Highland MZ caused chain-reaction (our Lion Dance lost its head).

 That March lightning-fast retreat left disgruntled civilians and Army – who themselves abandoned by superiors – with no time to evacuate their immediate families.
-Mob hysteria could care less.
-Friends or foes.
-SVN dominoes (not the theory of the same name by the Eisenhower administration) fell one by one, folding its MR map from Central Region to Central District on Convoy of tears.
+Mob hysteria could care less friends or foes.
+SVN dominoes (not the theory of the same name by the Eisenhower administration) fell one by one, folding MR map from Central Region to Central District, better known as Convoy of tears.

 War got close to the waterfront.

-Standing atop the sandbag heap – a lone gun screamed:
+Standing atop the sandbag heap – a lone gun (M16) screamed:

 “Just get out of here”

-Still seeing my brother-in-law linger (Xem xet tinh hinh – situation assessment).
+as his reply to my brother-in-law lingering and inquiring (Xem xet tinh hinh – situation assessment).

 April 29 – Late afternoon, Pier 5

 Engine idling, we huddled.
-Having loaded and unloaded time and again, we grew hesitant.
-Fourth and final attempt at the water edge?
-(I could not imagine my mom and brother swim).
+Having loaded and unloaded time and again, we grew skeptical.
+Fifth and final attempt over the sand wall (we couldn’t see who were supposed to board, where and when it was going to start).
+At the water edge (filled with oil and god-knows-what in the water) I could not envision my mom and brother swim.

 Millions of calculations.
 Nine little heads!